vizv/scripts/docs/gui/sandbox.rst

 If running from adventure mode, the map will show fort-mode "dig" markers on tiles that were within the code of vision of your adventurers.
 This is visually distracting, but it is not an error and can be ignored.

+When spawning undead, you'll need to save and reload before they gain their distinctive purple cast.